-The USB (Universal Serial Bus) Keyboard Emulation Swipe Reader is a compact magnetic stripe card reader that conforms to ISO standards.
-The Reader is compatible with any device with a USB host interface and emulates the operation of a keyboard.
-A card is read by sliding it past the head either forward or backward.
+The USB (Universal Serial Bus) Keyboard Emulation Swipe Reader is a compact magnetic stripe card reader with a single read head that conforms to ISO standards.
+The Reader is compatible with any device with a USB interface.
+A card is read by sliding it, stripe down and facing the LED side, through the slot either forward or backward.